andryherimanga/Python_checkpoint/README.md

 # Python_checkpoint
-This repository is dedicated to answer to Gomycode checkpoint questions about Python skills testing
+This repository is created in order to answer to all Gomycode checkpoint questions about Python skills testing.